LoMagnette/raycast-code-quarkus/README.md

 # Code Quarkus

 Generate Quarkus project directly from Raycast, powered by the official https://code.quarkus.io service.
+You can also easily find the right extension for you project, get the command to add it and easily access its documentation

 ## Features
 - Generate Quarkus projects without leaving Raycast